-In 35 countries and around the world, the various employees of the Ajinomoto Group develop the business stemming from each local culture.
+In 35 countries and around the world, employees of the Ajinomoto Group develop the business with the local culture in mind.

-The Kawasaki Plant, which is the mother plant, celebrated its 100th anniversary in 2014.
-We are currently developing plants in 22 countries and areas around the world to deliver safe and reliable products to our global customers.
+The Kawasaki Plant, which is the earliest manufacturing facility, celebrated its 100th anniversary in 2014.
+Our 22 plants around the world deliver products that respond to Ajinomoto’s mission to improve livelihoods globally.

-AJI-NO-MOTO® was exported to Taiwan in 1910, the year after the company’s founding.
-The New York office was established in 1917.
+AJI-NO-MOTO® (MSG) was first exported in 1910, the year after the company’s founding, and the New York office was established in 1917.
 The number of countries and areas selling Ajinomoto Group products now exceeds 130.

-The number of R&D workers of the Ajinomoto Group, which was approximately 100 in 1956, has increased to approximately 1,700 with the growth of the business.
-This is why the Ajinomoto Group is said to be an unrivaled food company driven by technology.
+The number of R&D workers of the Ajinomoto Group, which was approximately 100 in 1956, has increased to approximately 1,700 with the growth of the business and considering the company’s continued emphasis on innovation and technology.

 Umami was first identified by Tokyo scientist Dr. Kikunae Ikeda in

 while enjoying a bowl of traditional Japanese seaweed broth called konbu dashi.
 He noticed the dashi’s savory taste was distinct from the four basic tastes of sweet, sour, bitter, and salty, so he called it “umami,” which means “essence of deliciousness” in Japanese.